 Average home insurance prices aren't always a useful way of comparing.
 The best thing to do is to get a few personalized quotes.

 Here are some real quotes our team obtained for properties in Montreal, Quebec as an example.

 |Type of insurance||Property details||Monthly premium|

-|Homeowners insurance||A paid-off 100m2 property with garage from 1980||$91.92|
+|Homeowners Insurance||A paid-off 100m2 property from 1980 with a garage||$91.92|

 |Condo insurance||A condo from 1980||$50.83|